davenuman/slides-drupalcon-barcelona/content.md

 ???
  +
+ A container is a running instance of a docker image.

  Can be complex and large, similar to a virtual machine.
  Much better to be a simple service, even as small as a single process.